talwaserman/online_soccer_game/README.md

 2. go to your heroku account.
 3. redeploy your application.
 4. there is another option to install heroku cli and do it from command prompt.
+5. *** so from command prompt you just use: git push heroku
 ```

 ## heroku documentation on how to initiate this application